Michigan (MI) Nursing Degrees & Licenses

 Ferris State University (online & on-campus)

 Ferris State University offers BSN degrees through its School of Nursing in two different formats.
-Those pursuing initial licensure as registered nurses can enroll in the pre-licensure BSN program, available on-campus.
-This program consists of a five-semester track for traditional nursing students and completion with eligibility to take the NCLEX-RN.
+Those pursuing initial licensure as a registered nurse can enroll in the on-campus pre-licensure BSN program.
+This program consists of a five-semester track for traditional nursing students, culminating in eligibility to sit for the NCLEX-RN.

 For experienced nurses, the RN-to-BSN completion program is offered online and designed for those with an associate’s degree or nursing diploma.
-The accelerated RN-to-MSN program provides the additional option which allows RNs to move directly into their MSN without having to earn a BSN first.
+The accelerated RN-to-MSN program provides an additional option that allows RNs to move directly into their MSN without having to earn a BSN first.

 - Location: Big Rapids, MI